trinodb/trino.io/_posts/2020-10-20-intro-to-hive-connector.md

 HMS still exists along with _the storage_.
 This is not by accident.
 This design exists to address a common problem faced by many companies.
 It simplifies the migration from using Hive to using Presto.
-Regardless of _the storage_ component used the metadata makes use of the HMS and that is the reason this connector is the Hive connector.
+Regardless of _the storage_ component used _the runtime_ makes use of the HMS and that is the reason this connector is the Hive connector.

 Where the confusion tends to come from, is when you search for a connector